Spurs bounce back with routine win

-Mauricio Pochettino was after a response after his team's shock 3-1 loss on Sunday (AEDT), and Spurs duly delivered as they made light work of hapless Cardiff in south Wales.
+Mauricio Pochettino was after a response after his team's shock 3-1 loss on Sunday (NZDT), and Spurs duly delivered as they made light work of hapless Cardiff in south Wales.

 Cardiff got off to a calamitous start when Harry Kane netted in bizarre fashion early on and here never looked like being a fightback, particularly after Christian Eriksen and Son Heung-min scored to open up a three-goal lead before half-time.